 Field-hunting tip

-Look in meteorites country — that is the host setting where osbornite typically forms.
+Look in meteorites country, the host setting where osbornite typically forms.
 If you start seeing enstatite, kamacite, troilite in float, you are in the right ground.
 Field specimens usually show a octahedral crystals, irregular grains habit, so train your eye for that shape before scanning the outcrop.